The jQuery animate() method lets you create custom animations.

 The optional callback parameter is a function to be executed after the animation completes.

-The following example demonstrates a simple use of the animate() method; it moves a <div> element to the left, until it has reached a left property of 250px:
+The following example demonstrates a simple use of the animate() method; it moves a <div> element to the right, until it has reached a left property of 250px:

 |By default, all HTML elements have a static position, and cannot be moved.